Yeom-JinHo/Yeom-JinHo/README.md

 # 👋 Hi, I'm Jinho Yeom

 **Frontend Developer** focused on **Interactive UI** & **Performance**
-- I’m very interested in visual presentation and currently studying interactive UI.
+- I’m passionate about visual presentation and currently focusing on interactive UI.
-- As my hobby is DJing, I also have a strong interest in music.
+- With DJing as my hobby, I also have a deep interest in music.

 ---